-2.18 Comprehensive loss
+2.18 Comprehensive (loss)/income

-Comprehensive loss is defined to include all changes in equity of the Group during a period arising from transactions and other event and circumstances except those resulting from investments by shareholders and distributions to shareholders.
-For the years presented, the Group's comprehensive loss includes net loss and other comprehensive loss, which mainly consists of the foreign currency translation adjustment that have been excluded from the determination of net loss.
+Comprehensive (loss)/income is defined to include all changes in equity of the Group during a period arising from transactions and other event and circumstances except those resulting from investments by shareholders and distributions to shareholders.
+For the years presented, the Group's comprehensive (loss)/income includes net (loss)/income and other comprehensive (loss)/income, which mainly consists of the foreign currency translation adjustment that have been excluded from the determination of net (loss)/income.

-2.19 Loss per share
+2.19 (Loss)/income per share

-Basic loss per share is computed by dividing net loss attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period using the two-class method.
-Under the two-class method, net loss is allocated between different classes of ordinary shares based on their participating rights.
-Diluted loss per share is calculated by dividing net loss attributable to ordinary shareholders by the weighted average number of ordinary equivalent shares outstanding during the year.
+Basic (loss)/income per share is computed by dividing net (loss)/income attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period using the two-class method.
+Under the two-class method, net (loss)/income is allocated between different classes of ordinary shares based on their participating rights.
+Diluted (loss)/income per share is calculated by dividing net (loss)/income attributable to ordinary shareholders by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the year.
 Ordinary equivalent shares consist of ordinary shares issuable in connection with the Group's convertible redeemable preferred shares, redeemable ordinary shares and convertible bonds using the if-converted method and shares issuable upon the exercise of share options using the treasury stock method.
 Ordinary equivalent shares are not included in the denominator of the diluted loss per share calculation when inclusion of such shares would be anti-dilutive.